IDC: Smartphone shipments declined 2.3% in Q2 2019, Huawei beats Apple again

 As you can see above, Samsung gained 1.7 points (from 21.0% to 22.7%) as it shipped 4.0 million more smartphones (75.5 million).
 Samsung typically owns about a fifth of the market, and that remains unchanged.
 The Galaxy S10 and Galaxy S10+ did well, but because consumers are holding onto devices longer and opting for less expensive options, not well enough.
 Samsung’s A-series devices were able to pick up the slack.

 Huawei gained 1.7 points, hitting 17.6% market share.
-The Chinese company once again increased the gap above Apple, and closed in on Samsung — for the second quarter in a row it is closer to its Korean competitor than its American counterpart.
+The Chinese company once again increased the gap above Apple and closed in on Samsung — for the second quarter in a row it is closer to its Korean competitor than its American counterpart.
 Huawei is successfully dismantling the smartphone duopoly.
 Despite trade tensions, shipments were up by 4.5 million (though down 0.6% when compared to Q1 2019).
-The Huawei P30 and P30 Pro were well.
+The Huawei P30 and P30 Pro did well.
 Huawei’s high-end devices continue to find strong demand, as do its Honor models sold via online channels.
 In China especially, Huawei has a well-rounded portfolio targeting all segments.

 Apple’s share, meanwhile, fell 2.0 points (from 12.1% to 10.1%), as wearables and services made up for the iPhone.
 Competitors continue to eat away at Apple’s market share, and the company is moving too slowly on 5G, which is unlikely to change this year.